Record rise in China's sea levels threatens coastal cities like Shanghai | News Channel 3-12

 China’s sea levels have increased by an average of 3.5 mm per year since 1980, and an average of 4.0 mm per year since 1993 — higher than the global rate over the same periods, Wang said.

-The global mean sea level has risen 3.4 mm over the past three decades, according to NASA.
+The global mean sea level has risen 3.4 mm a year over the past three decades, according to NASA.

 “In the last 11 years, from 2012 to 2022, China’s coastal sea levels were the highest since observations were first recorded,” Wang said at the news conference, which released the latest annual report on China’s sea levels.

-Note: Correction: a previous version of this story mischaracterized the global increase in sea levels.
-It is an average of 3.4mm a year